mleku/signr/README.md

    Starts with 0.
 3. The hash function used, `SHA256` normally but allowing future additions, This is also part of the signature prefix.
+4. The signature algorithm is here encoded.
+It can be ECDSA for standard Bitcoin transaction signatures, which validate by producing the public key, thus eliminating the need to additionally specify the public key to the validator, allowing this key to be searched instead of pre-specified.
+   SCHNORR can be used to enable standard btcec Schnorr signatures, these require the verifier to also know the public key, and yield only a boolean result.
+ECDSA recovered signature yields the boolean by comparing with the provided key.
-4. Nonce - a strong random value of 64 bits as 16 hex
+5. Nonce - a strong random value of 64 bits as 16 hex
    characters, that are repeated in the signature prefix to enable the generation of the actual message hash that is signed
-5. Hash of the message being signed in hex
+6. Hash of the message being signed in hex

 The string is interpreted as standard ASCII, and the hash that is signed is generated from these ASCII bytes.
+All hexadecimal digits are lower case.
+Hash function strings should be as they are normally written as identifiers, usually all caps, this is necessary otherwise there could be malleability.
+Each section is separated by a underscore, so the whole string is selected "by word" with most GUI text selection systems using a double click.

+The canonical encoding of the signature prefix would thus look like this:

+   signostr_0_SHA256_ECDSA_deadbeefcafeb00b_0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef

+The signature will then be in Bech32, and appended in place of the hexadecimal hash string as shown above, and the verifier must first generate the message hash, hash this string, and then validate it against the decoded Bech32 signature that was in the last place in the published signature.